How to Organize a Pantry Closet — Step-by-Step Guide

 How do I keep my pantry fresh and clean?

-Five minute tidy weekly, monthly deep clean and never keep food in cardboard.
+Five-minute tidy weekly, monthly deep clean, and never keep food in cardboard.
 Airtight containers handle the rest.
 Pick one shelf and start today.
 By tonight you will already feel the difference visually and practically.

 In what order should a pantry be organized?

 Organize from top to bottom and front to back.
 Put rarely used or heavy items on high shelves or at the back.
 Daily items like breakfast snacks and spices go at eye level or front.
-This makes grab and go fast and reduces clutter.
+This makes grab-and-go fast and reduces clutter.

 What should not be stored in a pantry?